aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

     )

 ```
-This will mark any records older than 5 minutes expired, and the lambda handler will be executed as normal if it is
+This will mark any records older than 5 minutes as expired, and the lambda handler will be executed as normal if it is
 invoked with a matching payload.
 If you have set the TTL field in DynamoDB like in the SAM example above, the record
 will be automatically deleted from the table after a period of itme.

+### Handling concurrent executions
+If you invoke a Lambda function with a given payload, then try to invoke it again with the same payload before the
+first invocation has finished, we'll raise an `IdempotencyAlreadyInProgressError` exception.
+This is the utility's
+locking mechanism at work.
+Since we don't know the result from the first invocation yet, we can't safely allow another
+concurrent execution.
+If you receive this error, you can safely retry the operation.

 ### Using local cache